taugust777/1D-Barotropic-QG-Model/README.md

 1. Top-left: the streamfunction evolution (filled)
 2. Top-right: the streamfunction evolution with contours only
-3. Bottom-left: The numerical phase speed propagation and the theoretical phase speed propagation
+3. Bottom-left: the numerical phase speed propagation and the theoretical phase speed propagation
 4. Bottom-right: the streamfunction at a given time step (ψ vs. x)

 The model also returns: